 Best selling Brands

-As far as regard the competitive landscape, after having conquered back the leadership in the last months of 2018, the Japanese Honda is now creating a huge gap over all the others competitors.
-In the first nine months of 2019, Honda sold 62.012 units (-32.7%) substantially gaining in terms of market share.
+As far as regard the competitive landscape, after having conquered back the leadership in the last months of 2018, the Japanese Honda is now creating a huge gap over all the others competitors, ending the 2019 with 81.664 sales (-29.5%), the less negative score among the top 5 brands.

-In third place Corven Motors with 30.563 sales (-41.3%) overtaken the other the local manufacturer, Zanella, which was leader for 8 consecutive years before to lose the head of the market last year.
-Actually this Argentine brand is really in difficulties ending the first four months of the year with only 30.507 sales (-65.4%), while one year ago sales were aligned with Honda.
+In third place the other the local manufacturer, Zanella, which was leader for 8 consecutive years before to lose the head of the market in 2018.
+Actually Zanella struggles losing 60% in the 2019 with 40.399 units sold.

 In the 2018 Zanella has celebrated the 70 years from the foundation.
 Originally an assembly company for auto produced by Peugeot and Fiat, entered the motorcycles sector at the end of the ’50 of last century, affirming their products as leader in the domestic market and exporting in the entire South America.
 Zanella was market leader in Argentina between the 2010 and the 2017.